Thank you Squircle for this incredible place! It’s exactly what I was looking for and I hope you don’t mind me using it in my story!

 ‘Just go for the head.
 It’s the only thing that stops them.’

-‘We could just jump over…’ Cade falls on his knees and looks at the zombie trapped under a large rock, ‘… her.’
-He frowns, ‘… and climb.
-But there’s the guy up there.’
+‘We could just jump over Ugly Betty here-’ Cade falls on his knees looking at the zombie trapped under a large rock, ‘-and climb…’ He frowns, ‘But then we have to get past the guy up there.’

 Derek grins, ‘After you.’

-‘Shhht!’
-Cade grabs him and puts a hand over his mouth, but it’s too late.
-‘I sure hope you run fast.’

-He lets go of Derek and runs into the zombie filled screening room.
+‘Shhht!’ grabbing him, Cade puts a hand over his mouth but it’s too late.
+‘I sure hope you run fast,’ he adds, letting go of Derek and running straight into the zombie filled screening room.

 Derek hesitates for a split second, then follows right behind Cade, sprinting up towards the scene, turning right and oh shit!
-Cade jumps a huge chain-link fence that blocks the access to the stairs behind.
+Cade jumps a huge chain-link fence that is blocking the access to the stairs behind.

 ‘What are you waiting for!?!
 C’mon!
 RUN!’

 Derek takes a deep breath and lunges forward, scrambling over the fence and falling in a heap on the other side.
-He crawls quickly out of reach of the bloodthirsty bunch pressing towards the metal fence trying to reach him.
+He crawls quickly backwards out of reach of the bloodthirsty bunch pressing towards the metal fence trying to reach him.